j2informatics/lex-hook/readme.md

 1) Logging framework.

-2) Separate <code>./src/index.ts</code> into multiple modules.

-3) Hook-functions should return Promises, and be invoked asynchronously.
+2) Hook-functions should return Promises, and be invoked asynchronously.

-4) Enable route function to handle multiple Intents.
+3) Enable route function to handle multiple Intents.

 ## informational references